 Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-A hazardous use must only be located in a bushfire-prone area if a tolerable risk from bushfire can be achieved and maintained, having regard to: (a) the location, characteristics, nature and scale of the use; (b) whether there is an overriding benefit to the community;

-(c) whether there is no suitable alternative lower-risk site; (d) the emergency management strategy and bushfire hazard management plan as specified in A2 and A3 of this Standard; and (e) other advice, if any, from the TFS.
-A2 P2 by t for i a lev he TF mitiga vel of elope gency management strategy, endorsed S or accredited person, that provides ation measures to achieve and maintain tolerable risk that is specifically d to address the characteristics, nature of the use having regard to: No I Performance Criterion. (a) inclu nature of the bushfire-prone vegetation uding the type, fuel load, structure and mability; and (b) avai lable fire protection measures to: (i) prevent the hazardous use from contributing to the spread or intensification of bushfire; (ii) limit the potential for bushfire to be ignited on the site; (iii) prevent exposure of people and the environment to the hazardous chemicals, explosives or emissions as a consequence of bushfire; and (iv) reduce risk to emergency service personnel. А3 Р3 A bushfire hazard management plan that contains appropriate bushfire protection measures that is certified by the TFS or an No I Performance Criterion.
+A hazardous use must only be located in a bushfire-prone area if a tolerable risk from bushfire can be achieved and maintained, having regard to: (a) the location, characteristics, nature and scale of the use; (b) whether there is an overriding benefit to the community; (c) whether there is no suitable alternative lower-risk site; (d) the emergency management strategy and bushfire hazard management plan as specified in A2 and A3 of this Standard; and (e) other advice, if any, from the TFS.
+A2 P2 An emergency management strategy, endorsed by the TFS or accredited person, that provides for mitigation measures to achieve and maintain a level of tolerable risk that is specifically developed to address the characteristics, nature and scale of the use having regard to: No I Performance Criterion. (a) (a) the nature of the bushfire-prone vegetation including the type, fuel load, structure and flammability; and (b) avai lable fire protection measures to: (i) prevent the hazardous use from contributing to the spread or intensification of bushfire; (ii) limit the potential for bushfire to be ignited on the site; (iii) prevent exposure of people and the environment to the hazardous chemicals, explosives or emissions as a consequence of bushfire; and (iv) reduce risk to emergency service personnel. А3 Р3 A bushfire hazard management plan that contains appropriate bushfire protection measures that is certified by the TFS or an accredited person.
+No Performance Criterion.